rafael2k/ppkb-layouts/README.md

 ## Installing Layouts

+### Installing and Updating

 Layouts may consist of xkb, kbd, userspace driver or kernel driver components. xkb defines symbols for graphical environments and kbd defines symbols for TTYs.
-If you only use graphical environments, you may omit the kbd part and vice versa.
+If you only use graphical environments, you may omit the kbd part (although it won’t hurt in case you ever need it) and vice versa.
 Driver components influence both environments and are usually combined with xkb and kbd components for full customisability.
 You can only use either the userspace driver or the kernel driver.
 The userspace driver is simpler to install but less customisable and just like the default kernel driver has the issue of [getting keys stuck if Fn/Pine is not let go of last](#stuck-modifier-keys), while custom kernel drivers (the ones that have `-improved` in their name) get rid of this issue and allow maximum customisation (see [Kernel Driver](#kernel-driver) for a longer explanation on the differences).
 Each layout includes a list of its components that have to be installed to use the layout.

 To download the layouts, simply use `git clone https://codeberg.org/phalio/ppkb-layouts.git`.
+To update them, `cd` to the `ppkb-layouts` directory, use `git pull`, execute the install scripts you need again and reboot.

 ### xkb

-To install and use an xkb layout, you have to copy xkb files to certain directories and then tell your system what layout to use.
+Xkb sets layouts for graphical environments (what you most likely want).

 #### Copying Files

-Copying the xkb files can simple be done by using the `install-xkb.sh` script that comes with this repository.
+Copying the xkb files can simply be done by using the `install-xkb.sh` script that comes with this repository.
 It has to be executed with sudo, so check what it does first.
 To copy the files manually instead, you have to copy `xkb/pp` and `xkb/pp-driver` to `/usr/share/X11/xkb/symbols/`, as well as `xkb/evdev.xml` to both `/usr/share/X11/xkb/rules/evdev.xml` and `/usr/share/X11/xkb/rules/base.xml`, and `xkb/evdev.lst` to both `/usr/share/X11/xkb/rules/evdev.lst` and `/usr/share/X11/xkb/rules/base.lst`.

 This will only add the pp and pp-driver layout files, so it won’t override any other custom layouts you may have.
 It will however override any custom entries you have made in evdev.

 #### Selecting Layout

-Xkb is *the* software handling keyboard layouts on Linux, both on X and on Wayland, so your desktop environment should have a way to set the layout, model and extra options, either in graphical settings or in some config file.
+Xkb is *the* software handling keyboard layouts on Linux, both on X and on Wayland, so your desktop environment should have a way to set the layout either in graphical settings applications or in some config file.

+##### Sxmo/Sway

-On **Sxmo/Sway**, put the following into your Sway config `~/.config/sxmo/sway`.
+Put the following into your Sway config `~/.config/sxmo/sway`.
 It only changes the keys of the PPKB, so any other hardware keyboard you connect will be unaffected.

 ```
 input "0:0:PinePhone_Keyboard" {